CSCfi/csc-user-guide/docs/computing/available-systems.md

 simulations requiring Petaflops of compute power.
 Also smaller parellel workloads that are able to use full nodes efficiently can utilize Mahti.

+There are also 24 GPU nodes, with total of 96 Nvidia Ampere A100 GPUs.
+This partition is suitable for all kinds workloads capable of utilizing GPUs, even heavy AI models that span multiple nodes.
+With this new partition workloads and workflows that also require GPUs for part of the computation can

 The selection of installed [scientific software](../apps/by_system.md#mahti) in Mahti is more limited than in Puhti.